sanjana-moudgalya/MNLP-Blog/MMT-LLM/README.md

 As per the results reported in the base paper, they perform a series of assessments on 8 LLMs that include English-centric ones like OPT, LLaMA2, LLaMA2-Chat, Falcon, and multilingual LLMs such as XGLM, BLOOMZ, ChatGPT, and GPT-4.
 It considers a broad spectrum of 102 languages across 606 translation directions.
 Their findings reveal improvements in the multilingual translation capabilities of LLMs, with GPT-4 achieving considerably high performance.
 Throughout this article, we focus on the working patterns of LLMs uncovered by the base paper and present our conclusions on the strengths and weaknesses of LLMs on MMT tasks.

-## Issues with the Existing State of Machine Translation using LLMs
+## Limitations with the Existing State of Machine Translation using LLMs

 The research paper does a great job of scouting out and analyzing the strengths of LLMs in language translation tasks.
 A few include:
 - **Ignoring Instruction Semantics**: LLMs can surprisingly ignore instruction semantics when given in-context examples.